MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 # Private channels in Microsoft Teams

 Private channels in Microsoft Teams create focused spaces for collaboration within your teams.
 Only the users on the team who are owners or members of the private channel can access the channel.
-Use a private channel if you want to limit communication to those who have a need to know or if you want to facilitate communication between a group of people assigned to a specific project, without having to create an additional team to manage.
+You might want to use a private channel if you want to limit communication to those who have a need to know or if you want to facilitate communication between a group of people assigned to a specific project, without having to create an additional team to manage.

 For example, a private channel is useful in the following scenarios: